excalidraw/excalidraw/issue_template.md

 ## Open Issue
 Before submitting confirm:
 The issue has not already been reported.
+The issue cannot be broken into multiple reports.
 This bug exists on the latest version.
 This bug exists on the main branch.